 - 113°F (45°C): While your Ring device may operate at this temperature, prolonged exposure to this level of heat may also cause the device to shut down.

 What to do when it gets too hot

 - Bring your device inside.
 When it gets hot, bring the entire device inside, take out the batteries and allow both the batteries and the unit to cool to room temperature.
 Do not charge the batteries until they have cooled to room temperature.

-- Remember that direct sunlight may heat up your Ring device to hotter than the ambient temperature and trigger a shutdown.
+- Look for shade.
+Remember that direct sunlight may heat up your Ring device to hotter than the ambient temperature and trigger a shutdown.
 If possible, install your device in an area that gets shade at least a few hours a day.

 - Keep an eye on the daily weather.
-While your Ring device will operate at 105°F, a couple of days at the temperature may trigger a shutdown.
+While your Ring device will operate at 105°F, a couple of days at this temperature may trigger a potential shutdown.